Pfc. George Everett Chumley

 The next day, when it was their turn to go to work, they were told it was a holiday, and they had the day off.
 George knew something was up because they had never had a holiday off before this.

 Finally, the POWs were gathered in the camp and told that Japan and the United States were now friends.
 They were also told to stay in the camp.
 Although they were told to stay in the camp, four men left the camp and took a train to Osaka.
 There, they met American troops.

 Before the four left the camp, they found a warehouse which was full of Red Cross packages that the Japanese had kept from the POWs.
 The POWs distributed the packages among themselves.

 When asked if he thought that using the atomic bomb was wrong, George said the bomb saved his life and the lives of the other POWs.
 Expecting an American invasion of Japan, the Japanese had received orders to kill all the POWs.
 The Japanese had already dug out the machinegun placements to be used to execute the POWs.

-After liberation, George returned to Harrodsburg.
-He was discharged, from the army, on May 2, 1946.
+After liberation, George was returned to the Philippines.
+In late September he was boarded onto the U.S.S.
+General R. L. Howze which arrived at San Francisco on October 16, 1945.
+George returned to Harrodsburg and was discharged, from the army, on May 2, 1946.
 He married, Lonnie East, and moved to Nicholasville, Kentucky.
 He worked as a plumber and was a partner in the company of Cannon & Chumley Plumbing.